oldmannitro/ipp/README.md

 ## Usage

 The `ipp` program requires two arguments: the iOS mount point and the destination directory.
-It must be run as root.
+It must be run as root as this seems to be necessary to access the ios file system

 ```bash
 sudo ./ipp <ios_mount_point> <destination_directory>